Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Introduction

 \section{Introduction}

-Uncertainty-aware model predictive control (MPC), such as stochastic or robust MPC \cite{Rawlings2017,Kouvaritakis2015}, aims for an explicit treatment of predictive uncertainty.
-Typically, the main motivation is to robustify the constraints against a given model of uncertainty.
-Existing approaches can be divided into two main families: Scenario- or tree-based methods represent uncertainty discretely \cite{Scokaert1998,Calafiore2006,Lucia2014}, whereas tube-based methods use continuous uncertainty models \cite{Langson2004, Mayne2011,Rakovic2019, Koehler2021}.
+Uncertainty-aware model predictive control (MPC), such as stochastic or robust MPC, aims for an explicit treatment of predictive uncertainty \citep{Rawlings2017,Kouvaritakis2016}.
+Typically, the main motivation is to make the constraints robust against a given uncertainty model.

+Existing approaches can be divided into two main families: Scenario- or tree-based methods represent uncertainty discretely \citep{Scokaert1998,Calafiore2006,Lucia2014}, whereas tube-based methods use continuous uncertainty models \citep{Langson2004, Mayne2011,Rakovic2019, Koehler2021}.
 In tube-based methods, the uncertainty tube is typically predicted under the assumption of a simple feedback law, which mitigates the unrealistically large tubes resulting from an open-loop prediction.
-In general, this feedback law is only used for the uncertainty predictions within the MPC problem.
+In general, this feedback law is only used for the uncertainty prediction within the MPC problem.
 The actually applied feedback is determined by the MPC policy.

-In order to ease the online computational burden, this internal feedback law is typically predesigned offline.
-However, this comes at a loss of performance compared to online optimization, which enables the optimal manipulation of the uncertainty tube for the currently planned trajectory \cite{Nagy2004, Messerer2021, Leeman2023}.
+To ease the online computational burden, this internal feedback law is typically predesigned offline.
+However, this comes at a loss of performance compared to online optimization, which enables the optimal shaping of the uncertainty tube for the currently planned trajectory \citep{Nagy2004, Messerer2021, Leeman2023}.
 Furthermore, and especially for nonlinear systems, it is often unclear how to predesign a simple feedback law that performs adequately over all relevant state space regions.